Buying a Business

 Buying a business by a purchase of its assets and goodwill only may not necessarily exempt you from the application of the Transfer of Undertakings and the Protection of Employees (TUPE) Regulations.
 Purchasers could be nonetheless compelled to take on the contract for existing employees of the business in sale.

-Please also review our dedicated Buying a Company section.
+Please also review our dedicated section on Buying Companies.